Iru Mugan: Music

 Harris Jayaraj composed the film's soundtrack and score, in which the film, marks his sixth collaboration with Vikram.
 The lyrics for the songs were written by Madhan Karky, Thamarai and Kavithai Gunder Emcee Jesz.
-The first song, "Halena", featuring Vikram and Nayanthara, was shot in various locations around Bangkok on April–May 2016 and the song's composition takes inspiration from the 2015 song "Trap Queen" performed by American rapper Fetty Wap.
-The second song, "Oh Maya", which also features the lead pair once again, were shot on mid-May 2016 in Kashmir, where a subsequent portion of the song was shot in Ladakh on June.
+The song "Halena", takes inspiration from the 2014 song "Trap Queen" performed by American rapper Fetty Wap.
 The recording process for the songs were completed within July 2016.
 Sony Music acquired the audio rights of the film.
-The tracklist was released on 11 August 2016, which features five songs in the album, where one was a theme song.
-The full album was released on 14 August 2016 at a launch event held at Sathyam Cinemas, Chennai.
+The full album was released on 2 August 2016 at a launch event held at Sathyam Cinemas, Chennai.

 Vikram with Sivakarthikeyan and Nivin Pauly at Iru Mugan Audio Launch.